-Trying to impose your expectations on someone else, on the other hand, does not work and may exacerbate your intimacy issues.
+On the other hand, trying to impose your expectations on someone else does not work and may exacerbate your intimacy issues.
 Instead of imposing your expectations on your partner, talk to them about your feelings as well as theirs, and try to find some common ground on which you can both agree before becoming physically intimate.

 Do: Increase intimacy appropriately.

-It’s perfectly acceptable to try to improve physical intimacy in your marriage, as long as you don’t make your partner feel uncomfortable.
-There are numerous ways to improve physical intimacy in marriage, including but not limited to:
+It’s perfectly acceptable to try to improve physical intimacy in your marriage as long as you don’t make your partner feel uncomfortable.
+There are numerous ways to improve physical intimacy in marriage, including but not limited to the following:

-- Encouraging activities that bring you and your partner closer together physically, such as riding carnival rides together, watching movies together, sitting next to each other at restaurants, swimming together, riding a bike in tandem, and so on.
+- It is encouraging activities that bring you and your partner closer together physically, such as riding carnival rides together, watching movies together, sitting next to each other at restaurants, swimming together, riding a bike in tandem, and so on.

-- Engaging in smaller, less obvious physical intimate gestures in public, such as holding hands, rather than cuddling, hugging, or kissing.
+- You are engaging in smaller, less obvious physical intimate gestures in public, such as holding hands, rather than cuddling, hugging, or kissing.

-- Appreciating seemingly insignificant physical moments, such as brushing your partner’s hair out of their eyes, putting your arm around their arm, or simply sitting very close together on the sofa or in bed.
+- They are appreciating seemingly insignificant physical moments, such as brushing your partner’s hair out of their eyes, putting your arm around their arm, or simply sitting very close together on the sofa or in bed.